-In contrast, feeding the experimental diets to the constipated rats showed significant ($p \le 0.05$) ameliorative effects on liver enzyme activities and renal function markers compared to the constipated control rats, except diets containing PP and BP at 5.0% regarding respectively, compared to the constipated control rats.
-Furthermore, it mentioning worth that dietary is interventions restored the elevated serum lipids and lipoproteins in constipated animals to normal levels.
-Compared with the constipated control group, there was a marked increase in HDL-c levels and a significant ($p \le 0.05$) decrease in TC, TG, LDL-c, and VLDL-c levels in the constipated rats fed the experimental except PP diets, at 5.0% concerning TC, HDL-c, and LDLc.
+In contrast, feeding the experimental diets to the constipated rats showed significant ($p \le 0.05$) ameliorative effects on liver enzyme activities and renal function markers compared to the constipated control rats, except diets containing PP and BP at 5.0% regarding AST.
+The constipated group receiving the PBM diet at 10.0% showed the most notable effect, exhibiting a reduction in ALT, AST, and ALP levels by -38.67%, -20.12%, and -19.36%, along with a decrease of -31.20% and -47.06% in urea and creatinine concentrations. respectively, compared the to constipated control rats.
+Furthermore, it is worth mentioning that dietary interventions restored the elevated serum lipids and lipoproteins in constipated animals to normal levels.
+Compared with the constipated control group, there was a marked increase in HDL-c levels and a significant ($p \le 0.05$) decrease in TC, TG, LDL-c, and VLDL-c levels in the constipated rats fed the experimental diets, except PP at 5.0% concerning TC, HDL-c, and LDL-c.
 Among the experimental diets, the one containing PBM at 10.0% exhibited the most effect on normalizing serum lipid profiles.
 Interestingly, no significant differences in these indices were observed between the normal control and constipated groups treated with PP 10.0%, BP (5.0 & 10.0%), or PBM 10.0%.